Wrongful Death Attorneys in Philadelphia

 It is hard enough to lose a loved one for any reason, but when they pass away as a direct result of someone else’s reckless or negligent behavior, it is even more difficult to handle.
 These circumstances are referred to as wrongful death.
-At Ginsburg & Associates Trial Lawyers, our team of Philadelphia wrongful death attorneys is committed to helping clients understand their situation.
-We work with them to help secure compensation that can cover remaining medical bills, funeral costs, and simple day-to-day expenses made more difficult by losing a contributing member of the household.
+At Ginsburg & Associates Trial Lawyers, our team of Philadelphia wrongful death attorneys are committed to helping clients understand their situation.
+We work with them to help secure compensation that can cover:

-Our team handles wrongful death cases that stem from accidents of all kinds, including:
+Our team handles wrongful death cases that stem from accidents of all kinds

 - Car accidents